Haifa museums banner 060225

 Good news for everyone

-This is one of the worst jokes of the failed urban planning institution.
+2. This is one of the worst jokes of the failed urban planning institution.
 An engineer who specialized in trains was added to the professional team of the project instead of a high level building engineer.

-Over the years, the municipality has demonstrated an abysmal disregard for the engineering field, all municipal construction is managed by lawyers who lack education and minimal understanding in the field of construction - the TMA 38 method applied in the city is a classic example of violations of the law that are committed under the guidance of municipal lawyers who are supposed to maintain the purity of morals.
+Over the years, the municipality has demonstrated an abysmal disregard for the engineering field, all urban construction is managed by lawyers who lack education and minimal understanding in the field of construction - the TMA 38 method applied in the city is a classic example of violations of the law that are committed under the guidance of municipal lawyers who are supposed to maintain the purity of morals.

 This whole project is not applicable, neither planning nor performance!!
 An engineering pitfall that will cost the residents dearly and cause irreparable destruction.